tazV2/roadmaps/machine-learning-engineer-roadmap-2021/ml_engineer_roadmap_2021.md

 ### Level 1 Coding Tutorials
 For python, I've build a tutorial playlist for absolute beginners.
-Watch **first 14** tutorails from this playlist.
+Watch **first 14** tutorials from this playlist.
 Remaining you can watch at a later stage.

 Python playlist: https://www.youtube.com/playlist?list=PLeo1K3hjS3uv5U-Lmlnucd7gqF-3ehIh0